jackellenberger/emojme/README.md

 * [ ] the two existing classes "EmojiAdd" and "EmojiAdminList" have nearly identical constructors.
 They should share a codebase.
 * [ ] wow testing???
 * [ ] gotta lint this woooow
+* [ ] Something about the upload logic is off - we get every emoji data downloaded before we ever start uploading.